-The easiest way to add the zkSync Network to your MetaMask account is with the Chainlist application.
-Chainlist is a comprehensive list of EVM networks that collects all of the verified RPC endpoints and allows users to add any network to their MetaMask Wallet.
+Connecting to the zkSync Network with your MetaMask account has never been easier, thanks to the Chainlist application.
+Chainlist serves as an exhaustive compendium of EVM networks, aggregating verified RPC endpoints to facilitate effortless addition of any network to your MetaMask Wallet.

 What is zkSync?